 Naples Compost is a residential compost pick up service in Naples, FL.
 You can read this post to learn more about why we decided to start this business.

-When you sign up with Naples Compost, you get a countertop compost bin and compostable bags.
-Each week, on your designated day, you will put your compostable bag outside your front door, and we will pick it up for you.
+When you sign up with Naples Compost, you get a countertop compost bin and a 5 gallon bucket.
+Each week, on your designated day, you will put your 5 gallon bucket outside your front door, and we will pick it up and replace it with a clean bucket.

-To find out what you can and can’t put into a compost bin, read our FAQ section.
+To find out what you can and can’t put into a compost bin, read this.
 In our home we typically use our compost bin for fruit and vegetable food prep waste, but there are many other things that you can compost.
-Click here to learn about all the different things you can compost.
+Click here for a full list of what we compost with Naples Compost.

 What happens next?